-Red-necked wallabies are closely related to kangaroos and look similar, although are about half the size.
+The red-necked wallaby is closely related to kangaroos and look similar, although they are about half the size.
 British wallabies belong to a subspecies, Macropus rufogriseus rufogriseus, native to Tasmania, and escaped from private collections and zoos in the last century.
 They have greyish-brown fur and, as their name suggests, red patches on their shoulders.
 They stand on their powerful hind legs and support themselves with their strong black-tipped, silver-grey tail.
 Their ears, feet and muzzle also have black tips.
 Wallabies are usually solitary and active especially at dusk and during the night.
 They are not territorial and do not make dens, but during the day they will lie under cover in thick vegetation.
 They are generally secretive animals and are sensitive to disturbance.

 Head-body length: 60 – 70cm

 Females can breed from the age of one.
 A single young is generally born during the summer and only emerges from the mother’s pouch in May or June the following year.